-We will strengthen, deepen and expand our core work to lead responsible investors in their pursuit of longterm value and to enhance alignment throughout the investment chain.

-Empower asset owners

-- Support investors incorporating ESG - Foster a community of active owners Showcase leadership and increase - accountability Convene and educate responsible investors throughout markets

-The changes we need to realise

-- Financial markets better price ESG factors Cost and availability of capital changes - to reflect future ESG risk and return prospects - Investors seek company change

-SUSTAINABLE MARKETS

-We will address unsustainable aspects of the markets that investors operate in, to achieve the economically efficient, sustainable global financial system that responsible investors and beneficiaries need.

-Challenge barriers to The changes we need to realise a sustainable financial the Blueprint:

-- Companies change their products, Drive meaningful data governance and practices to align with sustainable outcomes - Government policies and market structures align with sustainable outcomes - Other financial system actors incorporate. and align with, sustainable outcomes

-A PROSPEROUS WORLD FOR ALL

-We will enable signatories to incorporate real-world outcomes in their investment process by providing them with the necessary tools, frameworks and guidance.

-Champion climate action

-■ Enable real-world impact aligned with the SDGs

-The changes we need to realise the Blueprint:

-- Economies operate within planetary boundaries - Societies are inclusive
+RESPONSIBLE INVESTORS We will strengthen, deepen and expand our core work to lead responsible investors in their pursuit of long- term value and to enhance alignment throughout the investment chain.
+Empower asset owners Support investors incorporating ESG issues Foster a community of active owners Showcase leadership and increase accountability Convene and educate responsible investors The changes we need to realise the Blueprint: Financial markets better price ESG factors Cost and availability of capital changes to reflect future ESG risk and return prospects Investors seek company change SUSTAINABLE MARKETS We will address unsustainable aspects of the markets that investors operate in, to achieve the economically efficient, sustainable global financial system that responsible investors and beneficiaries need.
+Challenge barriers to a sustainable financial system Drive meaningful data throughout markets The changes we need to realise the Blueprint: Companies change their products, governance and practices to align with sustainable outcomes Government policies and market structures align with sustainable outcomes Other financial system actors incorporate, and align with, sustainable outcomes A PROSPEROUS WORLD FOR ALL We will enable signatories to incorporate real-world outcomes in their investment process by providing them with the necessary tools, frameworks and guidance.
+Champion climate action Enable real-world impact aligned with the SDGs The changes we need to realise the Blueprint: Economies operate within planetary boundaries Societies are inclusive

-OLID KEY INITIATIVES 2021-24
+OUR KEY INITIATIVES 2021-24

-1. $Provide\ evidence, tools, guidance\ and\ examples\ of\ best\ practice\ on\ assessing\ financial\ risks/opportunities\ and\ links\ to\ real-world\ outcomes$ 2.
+1. Provide evidence, tools, guidance and examples of best practice on assessing financial risks/opportunities and links to real-world outcomes 2.
 Develop investors' understanding of, and approach to, stewardship RESPONSIBLE INVESTORS 3.
-Facilitate collaborative engagements on priority ESG issues EST 4- Provide dedicated support for asset owners S. Increase support for responsible investment in emerging markets ш б.
-Deliver the new reporting and assessment process, following the pilot 16 Develop a leadership programme that recognises excellence and supports learning PO 8.
-8. Increase minimum requirements Sä Build confidence in data reported to the PRI, by exploring stronger assurance measures 10.
-Enhance training for investment professionals through the PRI Academy 11.
-11. Better connect investors and academics 12.
-Engage with policy makers on climate and other priority issues ۳., 13 Contribute to FSG incorporation being implemented in financial policy and regulation NAB KETS 14.
-Conduct legal and policy analysis to help develop the environment and frameworks needed to support investing for real-world outcomes SUSTAINABLE MARKETS P 7 Work with other financial market participants to ensure their products and services are aligned with the sustainability needs of their investo clients 16.
-6. Collaborate with others to develop a single global sustainability reporting system for investors and corporations 17.
-7. Analyse investment market structure, to define sustainability-enhancing interventions for systemically important participants 18. .
-Provide tailored guidance on investing with real-world outcomes across multiple markets N A 19.
+Facilitate collaborative engagements on priority ESG issues 4 Provide dedicated support for asset owners S- Increase support for responsible investment in emerging markets 6.
+Deliver the new reporting and assessment process, following the pilot 1.
+Develop a leadership programme that recognises excellence and supports learning 8.
+Increase minimum requirements 9 Build confidence in data reported to the PRI, by exploring stronger assurance measures 10, Enhance training for investment professionals through the PRI Academy п.
+Better connect investors and academics

+Щ 12.
+Engage with policy makers on climate and other priority issues 13 Contribute to FSG incorporation being implemented in financial policy and regulation NAB KETS 14.
+Conduct legal and policy analysis to help develop the environment and frameworks needed to support investing for real-world outcomes SUSTAINABLE MARKETS 15.
+Work with other financial market participants to ensure their products and services are aligned with the sustainability needs of their investor clients Ś 16.
+Collaborate with others to develop a single global sustainability reporting system for investors and corporations 17.
+Analyse investment market structure, to define sustainability-enhancing interventions for systemically important participants A PROSPEROUS WORLD FOR ALL 18.
+Provide tailored guidance on investing with real-world outcomes across multiple markets 19.
 Develop tools and guidance for assessing climate risk.
-98 20.
-Support signatory climate action in aligning portfolios towards net zero by 2050.
-A PROSPEROUS WORLD FOR ALL 21.
-21. Build investors' understanding of human rights and support them in embedding the UN Guiding Principles and the OECD Guidelines fit Multinational Enterprises ΑŠ 22.
-Support investor action on priority ESG issues, including through incorporation activities and shaping outcomes in line with planetary boundaries, inclusive societies and a corporate culture that delivers sustainable per
+20. Support signatory climate action in aligning portfolios towards net zero by 2050.
+21. Build investors' understanding of human rights and support them in embedding the UN Guiding Principles and the OECD Guidelines for Multinational Enterprises 22.
+Support investor action on priority ESG issues, including through incorporation activities and shaping outcomes in line with planetary boundaries, inclusive societies and a corporate culture that delivers sustainable performance.